Kurento/kurento/source/user/intro.rst

    *Some Media Elements provided out of the box by Kurento*

-To better understand theses concepts it is recommended to take a look to the sections :doc:`/features/kurento_modules` and :doc:`/features/kurento_protocol`.
+To better understand these concepts it is recommended to take a look to the sections :doc:`/features/kurento_modules` and :doc:`/features/kurento_protocol`.
 You can also take a look at the API SDK implementations in :doc:`/features/kurento_client`.

 Furthermore, Kurento has a plugin API that allows you to :doc:`write your own modules </user/writing_modules>`!